Swap your Home

 What to do when you have found someone to swap with.

-- Request a Mutual Exchange application form (you can find this on the left-hand side of the page) If another landlord is involved then you will need to get an application form from them too.
+- Request a Mutual Exchange application form.
+If another landlord is involved then you will need to get an application form from them too.

 - You will be contacted to arrange an inspection of your property.
 Please ensure your home is in good order, tidy and clean and all internal doors are in place.
 You will also need to have completed any repairs that you are responsible for and raised any repairs with our customer services team that we are responsible for prior to the inspection taking place.
 If we identify any damage or alterations that need to be put right we will cancel the mutual exchange and you will need to reapply once repairs have been completed by you or raised to us.